techsideofficial/OctoEngineMarrow/README.md

 # OctoEngineMarrow
 An advanced BONELAB code modding framework, designed from the ground up.

-> [!WARNING]
+## INSTALL
-> This is experimental, and not fully developed.
-I recommend against using this in its current state.
+Copy all the files into your BONELAB game folder.

-Current working features (in no particular order):
+## Current working features (in no particular order):
 - Save data
 - Hitbox visualization
 - Debug objects